 Requests received outside of this time frame will only be considered if exceptional circumstances apply.

-The Clerk will write to the complainant to inform them of the date of the meeting.
-They will aim to convene a meeting within 10 school days of receipt of the Stage 2 request.
+The Clerk will aim to convene a meeting within 10 school days of receipt of the Stage 2 request.
 If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.